geofmureithi/hirola/README.md

 For the counter example, you need `node.js` and `npm` installed.

 Note:
 > The above example doesnt work yet..
+The counter example in the
 > `cargo web` doesnt work possibly because of wasm-bindgen